Is Sweet Corn Good for Diabetes?

 Sweet corn, in any form, shape or size, makes for a delicious hunger-crusher.
 Boiled corn kernels, jazzed up with lime juice and chaat masala, have been my go-to snacks for evening commute back home.

 And who doesn’t enjoy munching on roasted corn-on-the-cob?
 But when it comes to complications of diabetes, one is always cautious.
-So, what is the verdict on sweet corn for diabetes?

-Is Boiled Corn Good for Diabetes?
+Is Boiled/ Sweet Corn Good for Diabetes?

 The humble sweet corn packs a mighty punch when it comes to delivering nutrition along with taste.
 Yes, it does have a high amount of sugar and sweet corn carbs but it is also a good source of Vitamin C and antioxidants.